 So my next idea was to try my hand at blogging.
 I thought I’d create an online space with useful information on weddings, and direct traffic from the blog to my Etsy shop.
-I purchased an e-course from lifestyle blog A Beautiful Mess and spent a few weeks completing the lessons to get my blog started.
+I purchased an e-course from a lifestyle blog and spent a few weeks completing the lessons to get my blog started.

 I saw a slight increase in sales but unfortunately not much of it was coming from my new blog.
 The increase had come from the additional time and effort I’d put into maintaining my shop, creating new products, improving my photography, and using Pinterest to market my products.

 I also struggled to make my blog stand out.
 The wedding industry is a saturated market.
 With professional photographers contributing to many fantastic wedding blogs, my little one-woman band didn’t really stand a chance.

 My Polkadot Stationery blog

 After 4 or 5 months, I considered starting a second blog.
 It was just before a trip Robert and I took to Bali and I was skeptical about once again sharing my photos on Facebook.
 I realised that I had so much more to offer than a few quickly forgotten photos, so I went about registering a domain name, designing a logo, and frantically posting content on my new travel blog.

 This was actually a risky commitment, as the travel blog didn’t have any connection to my Etsy shop, so I’d basically be starting a second business from scratch.
 My Etsy shop would also grow less quickly as I’d have to put my time into blogging instead.